 Reuse Packaging Or Buy Loose Products

-I’ll admit, I’m very adverse to packaging on fruit and vegetables and will happily take the extra time to pick single pieces of fruit and vegetables from the baskets at the supermarket.
+I’ll admit, I’m very adverse to packaging on fruit and vegetables.
+I will happily take the extra time to pick single pieces of fruit and vegetables from the baskets at the supermarket.
 I don’t even mind when the cashiers give me the evil eye as they try to round up all the apples dancing on the conveyor belt.

 Even with these valid reasons for fruit and vegetable packaging we don’t have to agree with it or like it.
 Thankfully, we have the power to find ways to buy products that have less packaging than others while still being able to enjoy the fabulous food that the packaging is designed to protect.